blahosyl/enlightened-publishing/README.md

 The header embodies the goals of minimalism in design: only uses the 2 hero colors and no background images.
 Since the header is "sticky", that is, present at all times regardless of how far down the user scrolls, keeping it as simple as possible was of utmost importance.

-For highlighting active links on hover, white is used – again, choosing the simplest possible option.
+For highlighting active links on hover, white is used – again, choosing the simplest possible option to keep the page uncluttered.

+### Hero image design

+The hero image features the main tagline of the project with the mint salient color on a slightly transparent dark gray background, centered.
+This ensures the legibility of the tagline at the same time as letting the hero image shine.

 ### Problems & Solutions section design